imraan1901/22C/README.md

 # Cholesky Matrix Decomposition Algorithm

 ## Description
-This is a program that reads in matrices from a Microsoft CSV file and outputs the Cholesky Decomposition of those matrices into a CSV file.
+This program reads matrices from a Microsoft CSV file and outputs the Cholesky Decomposition of those matrices into a CSV file.
  If a matrix does not fulfill
  the properties of a positive definite matrix a "-1" will be placed in the first